comonadd/xesael/README.md

 ==================

 ## Description
+I wrote this project in order to better understand how programming languages work.
-The Xesael project is an educational project that consists of a hand-written lexer, parser, byte-code generator, and the virtual machine.
+This is an interpreted language, consiting of a lexer, parser, byte-code generator (compiler), and a virtual machine that executes the byte code.

+Only UNIX systems are supported.

 ## Build
-Project has it's own build system written.
-It consists of a [small Python 3 script](scripts/manage.py).
-Only Linux build is supported.
-Windows and MacOS will be added soon.

-So, in order to build the project, you should:
+In order to build the project you have to:
- * Go to the project root directory
- * Execute in command-line shell `./scripts/build.sh`
+1).
+Genererate source file dependencies using `scripts/build_deps.sh`.
+2).
+Execute `scripts/build.sh` in order to actually compile the project.